AugustinVoiMa/reference-coreference-scorers/README.rst

      perl scorer.pl <metric> <key> <response> [<document-id>]

-     <metric>: the metric desired to score the results. one of the following values:
+     <metric>: the metrics desired to score the results (separated by +). ones of the following values:

      muc: MUCScorer (Vilain et al, 1995)
      bcub: B-Cubed (Bagga and Baldwin, 1998)